Canon PowerShot G5 X Mark II announced

 Battery life is rated at a middling 230 shots per charge, although USB charging is possible.
 It's also possible to shoot while the battery is being charged, which is very welcome considering how rare a feature this is.

-The PowerShot G5 X Mark II will hit shelves during August, and will arrive with an asking price of £849.99 in the UK and $899 in the US.
-Pricing for Australia is yet to be confirmed.
+The PowerShot G5 X Mark II will hit shelves during August, and will arrive with an asking price of £849.99 in the UK, $899 in the US and AU$1,430 in Australia.

 - Best compact camera 2019: 10 top compact cameras to suit all abilities